 Zooming into the map we can see how the point icons show where cities are located.
 At a glance we can see which cities are larger and which are smaller.
 The cluster of cities in the top center shows cities that are suburbs of Paris.

-Zooming into the Paris cluster we can see how there is one big, red icon (the biggest!) showing Paris, surrounded by numerous suburban cities which each in their own right have large populations.
+Zooming into the Paris cluster we can see how there is one big, red icon (the biggest!) showing Paris, surrounded by numerous suburban cities which also have large populations.

 To label the map by region we can use the Transform dialog's Center template to create centroid points for the areas in the Regions drawing, using the Add Component button to save the centroid points into a drawing and an associated table called Regions Table Center.